ally-gj/ally-gj.github.io/index.markdown

 <b>Unity and C#</b> are my main programming tools, but I have used many other languages, such as Java, C, C++, Javascript, and many more.
 (Entire list can be found in my resume)

-I have utilized web languages, such as PHP, Laravel, HTML, CSS, Vue.js, Node.js, Directus, etc., and have experience using databases such as MySQL, SQLite, and PostgreSQL.
+I have utilized web languages, such as HTML, CSS, Vue.js, Node.js, Directus, etc., and have experience using databases such as MySQL, SQLite, and PostgreSQL.

 I have also played with kinects, arduinos, and microcontrollers.

 <img src="imgs/microcontrollers.jpg" width="700"/>

 Soft skills include: organization, professional communications (written and verbal), creative thinking, & problem solving.

-My goal is to eventually get into the video game industry and make fun games for everyone to enjoy.

 ### Companies for whom I've made applications